leighseverson/purexposure/README.md

 #> #   longitude <dbl>, latitude <dbl>
 ```

-The cumulative estimated exposure calculated for the year 2015 for a 1,500 m radius buffer extending from Sun Empire Elementary is about 0.0038 $\\frac{kg}{m^2}$.
+The cumulative estimated exposure calculated for the year 2015 for a
+1,500 m radius buffer extending from Sun Empire Elementary is about

-The second is a `meta_data` data frame, with one row per section or township that intersects with the specified buffer.
-The values in the `meta_data` data frame can be used to re-calculate exposure.
-The `pls` column will give information at the township level if the `clean_pur_df` was summed by township; otherwise, it will give information at the section level.
-The `chemicals` column specifies either "all" or a chemical class, and `percent` gives the percent intersection of each PLS unit with the buffer. `kg` gives the kilograms of pesticides applied in that PLS unit for the given active ingredients and time period, and `kg_intersection` gives the values of `kg` multiplied by `percent`, or the amount of pesticides applied within the specified buffer. `start_date` and `end_date` give time periods over which application was summed.
-The values of `aerial_ground` will be non-missing if the `aerial_ground` argument is set to `TRUE`.
-The `none_recorded` column is `TRUE` if there were not records of application for the specified PLS unit, active ingredients, and time period.
-Other columns are `location`, `radius` and `area` (giving the area of the specified buffer in *m*<sup>2</sup>).
+0.0038 $\\frac{kg}{m^2}$.

+The second is a `meta_data` data frame, with one row per section or
+township that intersects with the specified buffer.
+The values in the
+`meta_data` data frame can be used to re-calculate exposure.
+The `pls`
+column will give information at the township level if the `clean_pur_df`
+was summed by township; otherwise, it will give information at the
+section level.
+The `chemicals` column specifies either “all” or a
+chemical class, and `percent` gives the percent intersection of each PLS
+unit with the buffer. `kg` gives the kilograms of pesticides applied in
+that PLS unit for the given active ingredients and time period, and
+`kg_intersection` gives the values of `kg` multiplied by `percent`, or
+the amount of pesticides applied within the specified buffer.
+`start_date` and `end_date` give time periods over which application was
+summed.
+The values of `aerial_ground` will be non-missing if the
+`aerial_ground` argument is set to `TRUE`.
+The `none_recorded` column is
+`TRUE` if there were not records of application for the specified PLS
+unit, active ingredients, and time period.
+Other columns are `location`,
+`radius` and `area` (giving the area of the specified buffer in
+*m*<sup>2</sup>).

 ``` r
 sun_empire$meta_data %>% slice(1:3)